Headaches & Migraines

 Cluster headaches affect more men than women and usually cause pain on one side of the head.
 Cluster headaches often occur at the same time of day or night for several consecutive days.

 If you experience any of the following symptoms, you should call 911, as it could be a sign of a medical emergency:

 - Headache with confusion, weakness, double vision or loss of consciousness

-At IU Health Neuroscience, our experienced neurologists diagnose headaches and migraines through patient history and a thorough neurological exam.
-In some cases, doctors may also conduct MRI, CT or laboratory studies to rule out any other underlying conditions.
+At IU Health, our experienced neurologists diagnose headaches and migraines through patient history and a thorough neurological exam.
+In some cases, doctors may also conduct magnetic resonance imaging (MRI), computed tomography (CT) or laboratory studies to rule out other underlying conditions.

 Treatment is usually recommended if a person suffers four or more severe headaches a month.
 Treatment for migraines focuses primarily on prevention and management of triggers.

-Pain medication can reduce severity and duration of migraines, and can be taken as soon as someone starts experiencing migraine symptoms.
-A number of medications have been approved for relief of migraine pain.
-Migraine-relief medications include:
+Pain medicine can reduce the severity and duration of migraines and can be taken as soon as someone starts having migraine symptoms.
+A number of medicines have been approved for relief of migraine pain.
+Migraine-relief medicines include:

 - Triptan drugs, such as sumatriptan or rizatriptan, which increase the level of serotonin in the brain.
-Triptan drugs are available as tablets, nasal spray and injections.
+Triptan medicines are available as tablets, nasal spray and injections.

-- Ergot derivative drugs, which bind to serotonin receptors in the brain.
+- Ergot derivative medicines, which bind to serotonin receptors in the brain.
 They are most effective if taken during the early stages of migraine and come in nasal spray or injection.